maxwellb/okaysql/docs/installation/server-config/security.rst

 Configuring Security for KSQL
 =============================

-KSQL supports many of the security features of both Apache Kafka and the |sr|.
+KSQL supports many of the security features of both Apache Kafka and |sr|.

 - KSQL supports Apache Kafka security features such as :ref:`SSL for encryption <kafka_ssl_encryption>`, :ref:`SASL for authentication <kafka_sasl_auth>`, and :ref:`authorization with ACLs <kafka_authorization>`.
 - KSQL supports :ref:`Schema Registry security features <schemaregistry_security>` such SSL for encryption and mutual authentication for authorization.

 To configure security for KSQL, add your configuration settings to the ``<path-to-confluent>/etc/ksql/ksql-server.properties`` file and then :ref:`start the KSQL server <start_ksql-server>` with your configuration file specified.